kinde-oss/kinde-node-express/README.md

 # @kinde-oss/kinde-node-express

-Kinde JWT verification for Node Express.
+Kinde SDK for traditional Node.js Express web apps that run on the server.

 ## Install